oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 ----
-#### Set up Security for the custom API for the Loyalty Management ####
+#### Allow anonymous access to the custom API for the Loyalty Management ####
-You need to assign a role to access the API.
+You need to change the security policy to allow anonymous access to the API.
 Before that, the API is not accessible by anyone.
 On page level navigation pane, select “Security”.
-Click in the Roles box and select the “Default” role.
-Scroll to the top and click “Save”.
+Switch off the 'Login Required' option to allow anonymous access and click “Save”.
 ![](../common/images/mobile/403-API_Security_Settings.png)

 ---